 College is a major expense.
 Even with years of thoughtful saving and planning, the costs can add up quickly.
 Prepaid college plans are one option families are choosing to work out a smoother financial process for students and parents alike.
-These plans used to be more readily available, but have scaled back in recent years.
+These plans used to be more readily available in the past.
 Still, it’s worth looking at prepaid college plans, where you can get one, and whether they’re a smart financial decision.

 What Are Prepaid College Tuition Plans?